raiffas/raiffas.github.io/_pages/cv.md

 * <strong>Dean's Engineering Leadership Class</strong> \ Spring 2020 \ University of Kentucky
   * Selected forleadership experience and aptitude and desire to seek future leadership opportunities
 * <strong>UK Association for Computing Machinery for Women</strong> \ President \ Aug 2018-May 2020
-  * University of Kentucky
-  * Head of a growing organization focused on empowering women in Computer Science at UK
+  * Head of a growing organization focused on empowering women in Computer Science at University of Kentucky
   * Organized and ran first Computer Science Career Fair
+  * Raised $4,650 in funding from competitive funding events organized by the UK College of Engineering and about $3,000 from the Computer Science Career Fairs over two years